44437/spring-kafka/README.md

 - Watch out for importing json serializer
 - TDD has died
 - Synchronous producing has been used here
-- You may be required to divorce consumer groups (for conduktor and spring)
+- You may be required to divorce/combine consumer groups (for conduktor and spring)
 ---

 <h3>Bugs:</h3>

 - Sending strings butchered the message ffff but it works :p `Edit: It may be fixed through serializer interface but it is rather complicated, use a package (json, avro (the best) OR jackson, gson) for now`
+- IsCompacted says NO. How, why?
 ---

 <h3>Tasks:</h3>